Font size: +

 Full-Time Care in a Nursing Home

 In a nursing home, the level of care is significantly higher than what you find in assisted living.
-Staff take a larger role in the ADLs required to start and progress through the day, helping residents get from place to place.
+The staff takes a larger role in the ADLs required to start and progress through the day, helping residents get from place to place.
 Medical staff are on-premises at all times to provide care 24 hours, 7 days a week.

-For many seniors, a nursing home is a short term stay to help them recover from an ailment and get back on their feet.
-And for those moving in long term, nursing homes provide the same vital function as assisted living facilities do: Take the difficulty out of the everyday so you can focus on living your life to the fullest.
+For many seniors, a nursing home is a short-term stay to help them recover from an ailment and get back on their feet.
+And for those moving in the long term, nursing homes provide the same vital function as assisted living facilities do: Take the difficulty out of the everyday so you can focus on living your life to the fullest.

 To learn more and find the right senior living option for you, explore the options we have available at Senioridy.